When Boards Know Their Role & Still Fail to Help Fundraise

 These leaders fear people will think less of them if they ask others to get involved.

-Some directors worry staff will hound any their friends.
+Some directors worry staff will hound any of their friends.
 (Read Why Your Board’s Unenthusiastic About Finding New Donors for more.

 Not only will you not get results.
 You risk fostering resentment and members tuning out your requests .
 Failing to diagnose what’s preventing fundraising efforts is why many CEOs complain their boards don’t fundraise.
 Leading with Intent (2021), for instance, found that chief executives gave boards C minus on fundraising performance a C minus.